 This document describes a set of NAP features, including a checklist, intended to support good practice, help make existing and future NAP services available to a wider audience, facilitate data sharing, and promote the discovery of datasets.
 The features can be applied to all NAP structures.
 The report NAP Common Features and Level of Service can be downloaded here.

 Uniform declaration forms serve the purpose of reducing the administrative burden for data providers as well as for the National Bodies.
 These forms were developed in cooperation with TISA (for SRTI and RTTI) and ESPORG (for SSTP).
-All forms are supported with an introduction letter and a list of definitions:
+All forms developed by EU EIP are supported with an introduction letter and a list of definitions:

 NAP and National Body Harmonisation Group